 For migrations and anything that requires that the app not be in production, I put the app into maintenance mode then change my APP_ENV to “local” inside my .env.

 Speaking from personal experience.
-I tried to cheap out and host my laravel app on shared hosting.
-You will face several challenges: Unable to use the console (hence you can’t use PHP artisan commands), You don’t have control over your application and a lot more that I can’t even count.
-Getting VPS hosting now it’s cheap and setting up everything its a breeze just follow the documentation.
+I tried to cheap out and host my Laravel app on shared hosting.
+You will face several challenges: Unable to use the console (hence you can’t use PHP artisan commands), You don’t have control over your application, and a lot more that I can’t even count.
+Getting VPS hosting now it’s cheap, and setting up everything is a breeze just follow the documentation.

 Q: How to solve the Laravel error 500?